Building super testifies UWS nanny had 'eyes of the devil' after stabbings

 Then the first officers to the scene took the stand.
 Detective Bradley Gore testified that the super said to him as he entered the apartment: "whatever is in there is evil."

-Paramedic who responded to apartment in Ortega murder trial.
-“It was probably the most horrendous scene I have ever seen,” he said of his more than 20-year career. #nannytrial @ABC7NY— Danielle Leigh (@DanielleNLeigh) March 5, 2018
+"It was probably the most horrendous scene I have ever seen in my 27-year career," said Kevin Orr.

+Jurors became visibly upset, fighting back tears and covering their faces when the prosecution presented into evidence photos of the scene including the children's lifeless bodies in the tub.

 Friday, the children's mother Marina Krim finished two days of gut-wrenching testimony.